 Investment Plan members are not eligible to participate in DROP.
 Eligibility is limited to vested members of the FRS Pension Plan or Teachers' Retirement System (TRS) who have reached normal retirement age or date, provided the election to participate is made within the appropriate time periods.

 The FRS conducted a comprehensive competitive bidding process with the assistance of outside consultants.
 Numerous education firms submitted written proposals in response to a formal request for proposal.
 After the list of prospective vendors was narrowed down, selected finalists made in-person presentations and presented samples of their proposed strategies and educational materials.
 After the FRS carefully reviewed the proposals, the most qualified firms were selected.
 The contracts with these firms prohibits them from selling any involved products or from having a relationship with firms in the plan who offer investment products.
 These contractors are subject to rebid every 5-7 years.

 No. Under s.
 121.021(17)(b), F.S., even though you may still have an employee/employer relationship, you are not earning service credit You must be earning service credit and the Plan Choice Administrator must receive the enrollment form prior to beginning your summer break .
-If you submit your 2nd Election Enrollment Form and you do not earn service credit in the month the form was received and/or the form is received after your termination date, your plan change will be rejected.
+If you submit your 2nd Election Enrollment Form or through the MyFRS.com website and you do not earn service credit in the month the form was received and/or the election is received after your termination date, your plan change will be reversed.

-Please note the portion of your contract salary withheld each month for payment during the summer months is considered salary earned during the school term.
+Please note the portion of your contract salary withheld each month for payment during the summer months is considered salary earned during the school term and not service credit.

 “Your Personal Rate of Return” is the performance of your investments based on your individual activity for the displayed range of dates or statement period.